youness-chregui-amin/Say/README.md

-Say 🗣️
+**Say – Lightweight C++11 Printing Library

-A lightweight, header-only C++11 library to print formatted text to the console.
+A header-only C++11 library to print text to the console easily.
-It provides two simple functions:
+Provides two simple functions:

 say(...) → prints text with newline

 sayraw(...) → prints text without newline

-Designed to be simple, elegant, and easy to use.
+Features

-🌟 Features
+Header-only, no installation required

-✅ Header-only, no installation required
+Compatible with C++11 and above

-✅ Compatible with C++11 and above
+Print any number of arguments

-✅ Print any number of arguments
+Option to print with or without newline

-✅ Option to print with or without newline
+Works with all types compatible with std::cout

-✅ Works with all types compatible with std::cout
+Compatible with Visual Studio Community 2022 and above

-💻 Example Usage
+Example Usage
 #include "say.h"

 int main()
 {